nmnhut-it/template/prompt-template.md

 2. Before starting, run `npm install` to ensure all dependencies are installed.
 3. The game resources and images are located in the `res` directory.
 4. Use the MCP tool to get image positioning information.
 Specify absolute paths when using this tool.
+5. Exisiting javascript files in the project are only example.
+Modify it to accommodate user's need.

 ## Technical Requirements
 1. Game canvas and background: